 Retro Allure might sound like a beauty brand but it’s definitely not.
-Here I have revealed another custom film recipe for Fujifilm X-T4 called Retro Allure, which is one of the best Fuji recipe for street portrait photography I’ve created so far.
+Here I have revealed another custom film recipe for Fujifilm X-T4 called Retro Allure, which is one of the best Fuji recipe for street portrait photography I’ve created so far in the Fujifilm recipes list.
 This new film recipe will create a warm retro film-like color tone, which is different from the other film simulations for portraits.

 I am using the popular Classic Negative film simulation as the base for this custom film recipe.
 For now, this custom film recipe is only available for Fujifilm XS-10, X-T4, X-E4, X-Pro3 users.
 I am going soft on the custom settings below as I just slightly altered the color and shadow so it doesn’t look way too vivid when it comes to portraits.
 It is also suggested to shoot a little overexpose to get the Japanese style color tone.

 As usual, I left the Clarity at 0 so that there are no pauses in between the photoshoot.
 Clarity can be adjusted manually using Fujifilm X Raw Studio or Capture One.

 To create something dreamy, it is best to use this Retro Allure film recipe along with a vintage lens and diffusion filter which you can check out the how to shoot dreamy portraits tutorial I have revealed months ago.
 For alternative dreamy SOOC images, check out the Classy Glow for fashion portrait.

 I gave this film recipe Retro Allure because I love to shoot beauty, travel, and street portraits for influencers in the daylight with low ISO with a warm color tone.
 It sounds simple but it’s true.